 Bellingham Technical College is committed to providing a learning and working environment characterized by mutual respect and fair treatment among all its constituents.
 An essential component of this environment is a strong ethic and practice of equality, acceptance, and nondiscriminatory interactions.
-Harassment or discrimination on the basis of race, ethnicity, creed, color, sex, gender identity or expression, citizenship or immigration status, national origin, age, marital status, religion, disability, veteran or military status, sexual orientation, genetic information, the presence of any sensory, mental, or physical disability or use of a trained dog guide or service animal by a person with a disability, pregnancy, retaliation, or any other characteristic protected by federal, state, or local law is unacceptable and will be addressed through college policy.
+Harassment or discrimination on the basis of race, color, national origin, age, perceived or actual physical or mental disability, pregnancy, genetic information, sex, sexual orientation, gender identity, marital status, creed, religion, honorably discharged veteran or military status, use of a trained guide dog or service animal, or any other basis prohibited by college policy or by state or federal laws is unacceptable and will be addressed through this policy.